Out There (2013 TV series)

-Out There is a short-lived American adult animated television series created by Ryan Quincy.
+Out There is an American adult animated television series created by Ryan Quincy.
 It aired on IFC for one season from February 22 to April 19, 2013, and was not renewed for a second.
 Out There was IFC's second animated project following 2005's Hopeless Pictures, which also lasted one season.
-The series is currently available on Hulu.

 Plot

-Set in a world populated by anthropomorphic bears, the show chronicles the coming-of-age misadventures of socially awkward Chad, his little brother Jay, and his best friend Chris.
+Set in a world populated by anthropomorphic animals, the show chronicles the coming-of-age misadventures of socially awkward Chad, his little brother Jay, and his best friend Chris.
 Living in the small town of Holford (based on the real-life city of Holdrege, Nebraska), the boys wander its surreal, bleak landscape waiting out their last few years of adolescence.
 Other characters include Chad's parents, Wayne and Rose, as well as Chris's single mother, Joanie, and her disastrous boyfriend, Terry, and Sharla, the object of Chad's affection.